The MASSIVE Survey. XX. A Triaxial Stellar Dynamical Measurement of the Supermassive Black Hole Mass and Intrinsic Galaxy Shape of Giant Radio Galaxy NGC 315: Results from Triaxial Orbit Modeling

 \subsection{Best-Fit Triaxial Model}

 We use the model selection scheme described in our recent work (e.g., \citealt{pilawaetal2022, liepoldetal2023, liepoldetal2025}) to determine the mass and shape parameters that best match the kinematic and photometric data of \ngc.
 This scheme, in brief, involves generating candidate galaxy models with Latin hypercube sampling \citep{mckayetal1979}, approximating the resulting likelihood landscapes with Gaussian process regression, and sampling posteriors on our parameters via dynamic nested sampling \citep{speagle2020}.
+The relative likelihood for each model is computed from

+where $h_{ij}$ is the $i$-th Gauss-Hermite moment of the stellar LOSVDs in the $j$-th spatial bin, $\Delta h_{ij}$ is the measurement uncertainty, and $\vect{\mu}$ is the set of six parameters describing the galaxy's potential.
+To obtain 1D confidence intervals for each galaxy parameter, we take the marginalized distribution for each parameter to be the distribution of (weighted) sample points over the desired parameters, assuming uncertainties in the distribution function (e.g., orbital weights) are neglected.

 About ${\sim} 1750$ galaxy models are used to obtain the final posteriors on the six parameters shown in Figure~\ref{fig:CornerPlots}.
-An additional ${\sim} 3000$ models covering wider ranges of parameters are used in the initial exploration of the 6D likelihood surface, and ${\sim} 10,000$ more models are used in various tests to ensure the surface in the low $\chi^2$ region is mapped out accurately.
+An additional ${\sim} 3000$ models covering wider ranges of parameters are used in the initial exploration of the 6D likelihood surface, and ${\sim} 10000$ more models are used in various tests to ensure that the surface in the low $\chi^2$ region is mapped out accurately.